Las Vegas Topless Pools Overview

-Of the nine pools in Las Vegas that allow topless sunbathing for female guests, seven are located in casino hotels; one is in a non-casino hotel (the Artisan Hotel and Spa) and one—the Sapphire Pool and Day Club (pool review / pool website), is adjacent to the Sapphire Gentlemen’s Club, with no hotel.
+Of the eight pools in Las Vegas that allow topless sunbathing for female guests, six are located in casino hotels, one is in a non-casino hotel (the Artisan Hotel and Spa) and one—the Sapphire Pool and Day Club (pool review / pool website), is adjacent to the Sapphire Gentlemen’s Club, with no hotel.

 American-Style vs. European-Style Topless Pools in Vegas

 In a Nutshell:

 In order to compare apples to apples, I categorize the topless pools in Vegas as either “European-style” or “American-style.”
 At a European-style pool, the ambience is more serene than saturnalian.
 The music is subdued.
 Bathers lounge around the edges of the pool where the water barely shows a ripple.
 People catch up on their summer reading and even snooze in the deck lounges.

 At an American-style pool, on the other hand, the air-rattling sound system is cranked up to encourage dancing on the decks.
 Lots of beach balls are provided to discourage bathers from lounging, beer is sold by the bucket, and cocktail servers in teeny bikinis make the rounds with shots and shooters.
 You go to a European-style pool to relax.
 You go to an American-style pool to party.